 Regrettably, lots of Prague waiters still believe that their patriotic duties extend to cheating foreign customers.
-In some lower-end venues, like pubs, waiters will total up your bill on a piece of paper and give you it.
+In some lower-end venues, like pubs, waiters will total up your bill on a piece of paper and give it to you.
 Closer examination will usually show that this bill has been inflated.
-Always get an idea about what price your bill is prior to asking for it and, should there be an obvious discrepancy, query it.
-You might be charged more for side dishes that are actually inclusive in the meal’s overall cost.
-Many times the quantities involved are trivial, but such attempts to trick people are carried out because lots of tourists won’t challenge any dubious calculations.
+Always get an idea about what price your bill is before asking for it and, should there be an obvious discrepancy, query it.
+You might be charged more for side dishes that are actually included in the meal’s overall cost.
+Often, the quantities involved are trivial, but such attempts to trick people are carried out because lots of tourists won’t challenge any dubious calculations.

 Know that there’s no ‘service charge’ in Czech restaurants, although many who cater for foreign customers attempt to rip them off by pretending that there is.
 The size of these charges is variable and is often as much as twenty percent.
 Always refuse to pay any charges like this.
 Instead, give a tip to the waitress or waiter personally, then you’ll be sure that no ‘service charge’ will be pocketed by the owner of the restaurant.

-Most of the overcharging occurs in tourist-focussed restaurants across the centre of the city.
+Most of the overcharging occurs in tourist-focused restaurants across the centre of the city.
 So, provided you aren’t dining in Wenceslas Square or Old Town Square, you are unlikely to encounter this.

 Lunch for one in a pub – 100 to 150 CZK